Maduro isolated as US vows action over 'sham' Venezuela polls - Journal du Cameroun

-Venezuela faced growing international isolation and a deepening economic crisis Monday following President Nicolas Maduro’s contested re-election as the United States threatened punitive measures against his regime over the “sham” vote.
+Venezuela faced growing international isolation and a deepening economic crisis Monday following President Nicolas Maduro’s contested re-election as the United States tightened the screws on his regime over a “sham” vote.

-The stern reaction from Washington further ratcheted up the pressure on the leftist Maduro, after the Lima Group’s 14 members, including regional powers Argentina, Brazil and Canada moved to recall their ambassadors in protest at the opposition-boycotted vote.
+Washington’s stern reaction further ratcheted up the pressure on the leftist Maduro, after the Lima Group’s 14 mainly Latin American members moved to recall their ambassadors in protest at the opposition-boycotted vote.

+G20 countries Canada, Australia, Argentina, Mexico, Chile and the US said they would not recognize the result and would evaluate sanctions measures.

+Branding the election “illegitimate,” the six countries said on the sidelines of a G20 meeting in Buenos Aires that they were “considering possible political, diplomatic and financial sanctions against the authoritarian regime of Maduro.”

 Addressing cheering supporters outside Miraflores Palace in Caracas, Maduro celebrated his election to another six-year term as a “historic record,” after officials credited him with 68 percent of votes cast, far ahead of the 21 percent for his nearest rival, ex-army officer Henri Falcon.